Tractable Computation of Expected Kernels: Expected Kernels

 We use uppercase letters $X$ for random variables and lowercase letters $x$ for their assignments.
 Analogously, we denote a set of random variables in bold uppercase $\X$ and their assignments in bold lowercase $\x$.
 The domain of variables $\X$ is denoted by $\xdomain$.
 The cardinality of $\xdomain$ is denoted by $|\xdomain|$.

-In this work, we are interested in the modular operation of computing expected kernels.
-It naturally arises in various kernel-embedding based frameworks, formulated as below. \begin{mydef}[Expected Kernel] Given two distributions $\p$ and $\q$ over variables $\X$ on domain $\xdomain$, and a positive definite kernel function $k: \xdomain \times \xdomain \rightarrow \real$, the expected kernel, that is, the expectation of the kernel function $k$ with respect to the distributions $p$ and $q$ is defined as follows.
+We are interested in the modular operation of computing expected kernels.
+This task naturally arises in various kernel-embedding based frameworks. \begin{mydef}[Expected Kernel] Given two distributions $\p$ and $\q$ over variables $\X$ on domain $\xdomain$, and a positive definite kernel function $k: \xdomain \times \xdomain \rightarrow \real$, the expected kernel, that is, the expectation of the kernel function $k$ with respect to the distributions $p$ and $q$ is defined as follows.

-\end{mydef} Expected kernels are omnipresent in the ML.
-For instance, the squared maximum mean discrepancy (MMD)~\citep{gretton2012kernel} --- one of the most well-known IPMs --- in RKHS $\mathcal{H}$ associated with a kernel $k$ measuring the distance between two distributions $p$ and $q$ can be computed as $\mmd^2[\mathcal{H}, p, q] = \doublesum_k(p, p) + \doublesum_k(q, q) - 2 \doublesum_k(p, q)$.
-However, the computation cost of expected kernels is prohibitive. \begin{thm} There exist representations of distributions $p$ and $q$ that are tractable for computing marginal, conditional, and maximum a-posteriori (MAP) probabilities, yet computing the expected kernel of a simple kernel $k$ that is the Kronecker delta is already \#P-hard. \end{thm} Concretely, we show that this is true for probabilistic circuit representations, which are widely used tractable probabilistic models.
-We formally stated the hardness result here but defer the proofs to Section~\ref{sec: tractable computation of expected kernels} after circuits are introduced.
+\end{mydef} Expected kernels are omnipresent in machine learning.
+For instance, one of the most well-known IPMs, the squared maximum mean discrepancy (MMD)~\citep{gretton2012kernel} is defined as $\mmd^2[\mathcal{H}, p, q] = \doublesum_k(p, p) + \doublesum_k(q, q) - 2 \doublesum_k(p, q)$ and measures the distance between two distributions $p$ and $q$ whose embeddings via a kernel $k$ live in a RKHS $\mathcal{H}$.
+However, the computation cost of expected kernels is prohibitive in general, even for distributions that are tractable for other inference scenarios, as the next theorem illustrates. \begin{thm} There exist representations of distributions $p$ and $q$ that are tractable for computing marginal, conditional, and maximum a-posteriori (MAP) probabilities, yet computing the expected kernel of a simple kernel $k$ that is the Kronecker delta is already \#P-hard. \end{thm} Concretely, we show that this is true for probabilistic circuit representations, which unify several tractable probabilistic model representations.
+We defer the proof of the above statement to Section~\ref{sec: tractable computation of expected kernels} after circuits are introduced.